 Fiberglass cloth is typically what is used to strengthen and waterproof a foam surfboard – or any type of surfboard really.
+It’s one of the key components of a durability of a surfboard.

 There are a few different types of fiberglass you can choose from – each with its own weight, flex, and appearance characteristics.